 Subscription solutions revenue consists primarily of platform subscription fees from all plans.
 It also includes recurring professional services and sales of SSL certificates.
 Subscription solutions are charged monthly, quarterly, or annually for our customers to sell their products and process transactions on our platform.
 Subscription solutions are generally charged per online store and are based on the store's subscription plan.
 Our Enterprise plan contracts are generally for a fixed term of one to three years and are non-cancelable for convenience.
-Certain enterprise agreements contain promotional periods.
-Since merchants have full access to the functionality of our platform upon contract execution, revenue is recognized ratably over the contract life.
+In Q2 2023, we implemented a new pricing strategy that provided enterprise merchants a discount for a period of time from their contractual monthly fee.
+Prior to this new strategy, certain enterprise agreements contain promotional periods.
+Under both models, merchants have full access to the functionality of our platform upon contract execution, revenue is recognized ratably over the contract life.
 Our retail plans are generally month-to-month contracts.
 Monthly subscription fees for Pro and Enterprise plans are adjusted if a customer's GMV or orders processed are outside of specified plan thresholds on a trailing twelve-month basis.
 Fixed monthly fees and any transaction charges related to subscription solutions are recognized as revenue in the month they are earned.

-Subsequent to our acquisition of Feedonomics on July 23, 2021, subscription revenue also includes revenue from Feedonomics.
 Through Feedonomics, BigCommerce provides feed management solutions under service contracts which are generally one year or less and, in many cases, month-to-month.
 These service types may be sold stand-alone or as part of a multi-service bundle (e.g. both marketplaces and advertising) and are billed monthly in arrears.